Quantifying non-Gaussian diffusion in transient microscopy using excess kurtosis: Introduction

 Here, we employ Transient Scattering Microscopy (TScM) to investigate exciton transport in bulk tungsten diselenide (\ce{WSe2}).
-Our data reveals significant deviation from pure Gaussian diffusion, which we quantify by means of the kurtosis of the exciton population.
+Our data reveals significant deviations from pure Gaussian diffusion, which we quantify by means of the kurtosis of the exciton population.
 The temporal evolution of the excess kurtosis shows a transition from heavy tailed distributions at the beginning to short tailed at the end.
-Repetition rate dependent measurements show that the former is given by surviving carriers from previous laser pulses, while numerical simulations indicate that the late time dynamics are dominated by trap states.
-Furthermore, by means of power dependent measurements we demonstrate Auger recombination reduces excess kurtosis in the early times.
-Finally, as traditional Gaussian analysis fail to accurately describe the population evolution, we introduce an alternative and more reliable method to directly extract the spatial variance—and thus the diffusivity—from the distribution.
-These results establish kurtosis as a reliable metric to probe transport dynamics without relying on Gaussian fittings.
+Repetition rate dependent measurements show that the former is the result of a surviving population from previous laser pulses, while numerical simulations indicate that the late time dynamics is best described by excitons that encounter shallow traps as they diffuse through the material.
+Furthermore, by means of power dependent measurements we demonstrate that Meitner-Auger recombination reduces excess kurtosis in the early times.
+Finally, as traditional Gaussian analysis fail to accurately describe the population evolution, we introduce an alternative and more reliable method to directly extract the spatial variance (and thus the diffusivity) from the distribution.
+Our work establishes kurtosis as a reliable metric to evaluate the signatures of different transport dynamics before making assumptions about the spatial distribution and its temporal evolution.